National vs International School: Which Is Best Suited For Your Kid?

 - When your child studies in an international school, they have a better chance at becoming global citizens.
 Many universities across the globe accept the curriculum of an international school but the host countries’ national schools’ curriculum.

-- Children study in a melting-pot environment, so they would understand other cultures.
+- Children study in a melting-pot environment, one that provides them an inclusive education, so they would understand other’s cultures.
 National schools seldom provide such a diverse environment.